 Front Squats Front squats are the same as back squats except the bar is placed across the anterior deltoids (front of shoulders.)

 The ball squat is a perfect leg exercise for beginners.
 It can help teach the proper hip movement for back squats while the legs are in the optimal 90 degree relationship.
 This will eliminate almost all stress on the lower back.

 These tips are useful for any of our Inca Trail tours.

-Book the short Inca Trail if places for the Classic Trail in 2017 have sold out.
+Why not book the short Inca Trail if places for the Classic Trail in 2017 or 2018 have sold out.